muntherqasaimeh/distance-Scale-sensor-System/README.md

 # distance-Scale-sensor-System
-Ultrasonic sensor implementation by using Arduino uno3
+Ultrasonic sensor implementation by using Arduino uno3 and C Programming